ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-issues.rst

 ---------------------------------------

 **1) Accelerometer Calibration** :
 This can happen because the accelerometer calibration is invalid.
-Disturbing the flight controller, changing connections, crashes etc can disturb the acceleromter calibration.
+Disturbing the autopilot, changing connections, crashes etc can disturb the acceleromter calibration.
 Do the accelerometer calibration again.
 Often, a one axis acccelerometer trim can fix this.

 **2) Pitch trim** :
 The center of mass of the vehicle be slightly displaced from the zero pitch position.
 Hence the vehicle is not in equilibrium at 0 degrees pitch.
 This can be offset by :ref:`setting the pitch trim <balance_bot-tuning-pitch-trim>` parameter.